 Laptops are heavy and there is no free WiFi.
 Save your back and the risk of it being stolen and leave it at the hotel.

 Video cameras.
 Technically you are not allowed to film anything on the expo floor… but you always have your iPhone…

 Your spouse or significant other.
 Yes, you may think of Las Vegas as a place to spend time with your squeeze, however, if they are not in the industry, they will be bored out of their mind and they will not be happy.
 Because of this, you will not be able to see everything that you want to see.
 Been there, done that.
 Leave them to explore The Strip or leave them at home entirely!
-Of course, I’m bringing my spouse this year, but he gets it.
+Of course, I’m bringing my spouse this year, but he is one of us!

 As I mentioned, don’t expect free or reliable WIFI on the show floor or anywhere around Las Vegas for that matter.
-There is some in the Cyber Cafe in the South Hall but I’ve never been able to use it.
-Hotels usually charge a ton for the internet.
+Hotels often charge a hefty sum for the internet.
 Hey, they want you to be gambling and drinking, not looking at the greatest new products and sales at Toolfarm.com.
 I don’t get it either… Even hotels with free WIFI will not likely have a dependable signal.
 I don’t think I’ve ever stayed anywhere in Las Vegas with a solid internet connection.
 If you need to be online, a wireless card may be just the ticket.
-It will be cheaper and more reliable.
+Or, create a hotspot with your phone It will be cheaper and more reliable.
 I don’t know how it couldn’t be.
 This is Adam Bedford’s tip, actually.
 I can’t take credit for this one!